rosensteinsamuel1/vue-cleveland-blog/README.md

-# vue-cleveland-blog
+# MrBlog
 The current master branch of the project can be viewed at: https://objective-northcutt-7d4ccf.netlify.app/

 This is a quick, simple project to demonstrate the knowledge of basic VueJS concepts (components, props, routes, etc).
-The application uses a Firebase backend that contains posts about how difficult it is to be a sports fan from Cleveland, OH.
+This is a general Blog application that can be altered how you see fit.

 Features:
 * Authentication using Firebase authentication